ml-cube/ml3-platform-docs/md-docs/user_guide/modules/analytics.md

 # Analytics

 The Analytics section provides a set of tools and visualizations to help users explore data, visualize model performance and track drift scores over time.
-It is currently organized into three distinct sections, accessible through the tabs at the top of the page: *Timeseries*, *Plots* and *Representation*.
+It is currently organized into three distinct sections, accessible through the tabs at the top of the page:
+- *Timeseries*: plots showing entities values over time.
+- *Plots*: data distributions using univariate and bivariate plots.
+- *Representation*: high-dimensional data projected into 2D space.

 !!! note
     The Analytics section is a legacy module that is currently being redesigned with a new interface.